tomdaniel-it/contentful-vanilla/README.md

 ```

 #### Content types
-The supported types for the attribute `data-contentful-type="xxx"` are:
+The supported types for the attribute `data-contentful-type` are:
 - `text`
 - `text-multiline`
 - `date`
-  - For dates, the attribute `data-contentful-format="xxx"` can be added to display the date in a specific format (formatting done by dayjs).
+  - For dates, the attribute `data-contentful-format` can be added to display the date in a specific format (formatting done by dayjs).
 Default format: `HH:mm, D MMMM, YYYY`
 - `image`
   - Expected to use with an `<img/>` element, the `src` and `alt` attributes will be injected with the title and url data provided by Contentful
 - `rich-text`
   - See how to use rich texts below

 #### Other attributes
-- `data-contentful-attribute-fill="xxx"`: Add this attribute if you want the content to be injected into an attribute value, with xxx being the attribute name.
+- `data-contentful-attribute-fill`: Add this attribute if you want the content to be injected into an attribute value, with the value being the attribute name.
 The `{{CONTENTFUL-VALUE}}` part of the attribute will be replaced by the content value.
   - Example: `<span data-contentful-property="banner" data-contentful-type="image" data-contentful-attribute-fill="style" style="background-image: url('{{CONTENTFUL-VALUE}}');"></span>`

 ### Generate HTML from template for each content item in content collection
 If you want to generate a html element for each content item in a collection, then you can use the following attribute on your container HTML element:
-- `data-contentful-list="xxx"`: all content elements for the collection xxx will be injected into this container.
+- `data-contentful-list`: All content elements for this collection will be injected into this container.
 NOTE: The value of this attribute should not contain the `Collection` suffix.

 Inside your container HTML element, you need to place one HTML element.
 This will be viewed as your template, and for each content item in your collection, this template will be generated.
 Inside the template, you can use the basic attributes mentioned above to inject content data.